-Ohio State Bar Association Committee and
+The Ohio State Bar Association is inviting all outgoing and incoming OSBA Committee and Section Chairs to join

 Why join an OSBA section?